Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 This feature is used to set keyboard language to ECFW using ASL interface.
 Fewer thinkpads models like T580 , T590 , T15 Gen 1 etc.. has "=", "(',
 ")" numeric keys, which are not displaying correctly, when keyboard language is other than "english".
-This is because the default keyboard language in ECFW is set as "english".
-Hence using this sysfs, user can set the correct keyboard language to ECFW and then these key's will work correctly.
+This is because the woke default keyboard language in ECFW is set as "english".
+Hence using this sysfs, user can set the woke correct keyboard language to ECFW and then these key's will work correctly.

 Example of command to set keyboard language is mentioned below::